Skip to main content

 EditReport

 An aggregate function is a function that performs a calculation on a set of values, and returns a single value.
+These functions are commonly used with the GROUP BY clause in SQL to group rows that share a common attribute.

 The most commonly used SQL aggregate functions are: